-Having previously fulfilled all requirements for a bachelor's degree, a student is eligible for a second bachelor's degree after finishing 154 semester hours (excluding graduate credit) and the requirements for a new major and new minor.
+Having previously fulfilled all requirements for a bachelor's degree, a student is eligible for a second bachelor's degree after finishing a minimum of 150 semester hours (excluding graduate credit) and the requirements for a new major and new minor.
 Course work used on the major of the first bachelor's degree may not apply as course work for the major of the second bachelor's degree.